 Begin your day at Bakehouse Bread and Cookie Company located on the square in downtown Troy.
 Think of European bakeries where fresh, artisan loaves with thick crusts and warm soft centers sit in the window.
 Owner Margaret Begg and her team produce anywhere from 400-600 loaves of bread each day.
 You may just enjoy a cup of coffee and pastry or she can give an oven demonstration while she shares her knowledge of artisan bread-making with your group.

-Learn about and experience the Wild Frontier of Western Ohio at Johnston Farm and Indian Agency…The Piqua Historical Area State Memorial is home to the General Harrison replica canal boat, the Johnston Farm home (from the 1800’s) and the Woodland Indian and Canal Museum.
+Learn about and experience the Wild Frontier of Western Ohio at Johnston Farm and Indian Agency…The Piqua Historical Area State Memorial is home to the General Harrison replica canal boat, the Historic Johnston home (from the 1800’s) and the Woodland Indian and Canal Museum.
 For $8/person, your group can visit all three sites within this one attraction.

 There is a 19th century two-story historic brick home of Col. John Johnston, former US Indian agent and canal commissioner.
 Costumed interpreters and craft demonstrators provide tours through this preserved and furnished home, the cider house and a unique two-story spring house which holds a loom.